yihui/yihui.org/README.md

 This is a repo to host the (Markdown) source files of my personal website, including my Chinese and English blogs, as well as several project websites (such as [**knitr**](https://github.com/yihui/knitr).)
-The Hugo template is licensed under MIT, and the content of all pages is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content of all pages is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 To build the website locally, you must clone this repo with its submodule (use the `--recursive` argument), e.g.,